FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/access_control_about/users_and_profiles_about/_index.md

 [Access to Transfer Requests](#trans_req)

-This topic describes the <span style="font-style: italic;">User</span> and <span style="font-style: italic;">Profile</span> objects that Gateway uses to manage Access Control.
+This topic describes the *User* and *Profile* objects that Gateway uses to manage Access Control.

 Alternatively you can use:

--   [PassPort AM](../passport_am_about) to manage User Access Control for all products of the <span class="mc-variable axway_variables.Platform_or_Suite_Short_Name variable">Axway Platform</span>.
+-   [PassPort AM](../passport_am_about) to manage User Access Control for all products of the {{< Gateway/platformorsuiteshortname >}}.
 -   [Customizable user exits](../access_control_using_exits) to manage Access Control on Gateway

 <span id="users"></span>

 ### Users and Profiles

-You define each Gateway <span style="font-weight: bold;">User</span> by specifying a unique name, an access password and the name of the Profile object with which the User is associated.
+You define each Gateway **User** by specifying a unique name, an access password and the name of the Profile object with which the User is associated.
 All Users, apart from the Administrator, must be associated with a specific Profile.
 All Users associated with the same Profile have identical rights.

 Users only have access to their own User records (records bearing their names), unless they are administrators.